robotwanggit/img2code/README.md

 #provide <evaluation data dir> with the folder that stores the evaluation image-token file pairs
 evaluate.py <trained weights dir> default_name <evaluation data dir>
 ```
+After trained for 120 epoches, both one-hot version and embedding version shows loss around 0.01.
+The bleu score for one-hot version and embedding version are 0.31 and 0.32, respectively.
+Trained with such a small amount of data, the model is expected to have severe over-fitting problem.
+The performance may be improved if trained with large dataset.

 ## Convert webpage image to html codes
 ```
 #first step: generate token sequence file based on the webpage screenshot imge